beasleyz/42_Fillit/README.md

 	.T.RRS...U
 	.TT.SSSUUU

 Alternatively, if you'd like to go a little deeper and do some experimenting you can!
-I've added some tools that will help you to easily create your own test files with any number of tetriminos (less than 26 of course).
+I've added some tools that will help you to easily create your own test files with any number of tetriminos (no more than 26 of course).
 Then you can run `./fillit` with the file you've created.

 To do so simply input the following commands: